telerik/ajax-docs/api/client/Telerik.Web.UI.SpreadsheetSheet.md

 ### get_columnWidth

-Gets or sets the width of the column at the given index.
+Gets the width of the column at the given index.

 #### Parameters

 #### Returns

-`None`
+`Number`

 ### get_frozenColumns